 A rather dark species with strongly infuscated cross-veins.
 Thorax and abdomen dark.
 Frons and face reddish brown.
 Antennae dark, palps reddish.
 All femora dark, but with an orange outer third which is rather sharply divided.
 Middle and hind femora also narrowly orange at the base.
 Tibia and tarsi reddish brown.
 Halteres brown.
-Wing length: \bigcirc 5.2 - 5.4 - 5.7 mm (4).
+Wing length: \bigcirc 5.3 - 5.5 - 5.7 mm (4).

-Added to the British list by Nelson (1972) from a series of specimens taken on Beanrigg Moss, part of the Whitlaw Mosses NNR in Roxboroughshire, in 1971, 1980 and 1981, where it was swept from Carex dominated marsh and on another of the Whitlaw Mosses complex, Murder Moss, in 1980.
+Added to the British list by Nelson (1992) from a series of specimens taken on Beanrigg Moss, part of the Whitlaw Mosses NNR in Roxboroughshire, in 1971, 1980 and 1981, where it was swept from Carex dominated marsh and on another of the Whitlaw Mosses complex, Murder Moss, in 1980.
 In 1988, Falk found specimens in the Norfolk Broads in mixed, rich fen around small pools, and a number of specimens were taken (at several sites in the Broads) by the Dipterists summer field meeting in 1993.
 David Clements has also taken a single specimen in Gloucestershire and Ivan Perry recorded it from Wicken Fen in 1997.
 Adults seem to occur late in the year (August to October) and then again in the early spring (peak at Woodbastwick Fen in late March in 1991, but very scarce by summer).
 RDB2 according to Falk (1991).
+It has been recorded from 6 hectads in total and from 3 since 1990.
+Distribution map.